-- (1) It is a condition of the coal or oil shale mining lease that its holder must, within the relevant period, lodge at the following office a proposed initial development plan for the lease- - (a) the office of the department for lodging proposed development plans, as stated in a gazette notice by the chief executive; - (b) if no office is gazetted under paragraph (a)-the office of the chief executive. - (2) The proposed plan must- - (a) comply with the initial development plan requirements;323 and - (b) be accompanied by the fee prescribed under a regulation. - (3) Section 318DP324 and part 7AA, division 9, subdivision 3,325 applies for the proposed plan as if a reference in sections 318DZ to 318EA to a proposed mining lease were a reference to the coal or oil shale mining lease. - (4) In this section-
+- (a) the office of the department for lodging proposed development plans, as stated in a gazette notice by the chief executive: - (b) if no office is gazetted under paragraph (a)-the office of the chief executive. - (2) The proposed plan must- - (a) comply with the initial development plan requirements;290 and - (b) be accompanied by the fee prescribed under a regulation. - (3) Section 318DP291 and part 7AA, division 9, subdivision 3,292 applies for the proposed plan as if a reference in sections 318DZ to 318EA to a proposed mining lease were a reference to the coal or oil shale mining lease. - (4) In this section-